spiral/shopify-starter-kit/README.md

 The `build` command prepare all files for deploy.
 All files will be processed and placed into `./dist` folder.
-This is supported for development and production modes.
+There are supported development and production modes.

 ```bash
 npm run build